Codeer-Software/Friendly.C1.Win/README.md

     grid.GetCellTexts(0, 0, 2, 4);

     //get cell object.
-    //it can use for serializasble objects.
+    //it can use for serializable objects.
     grid.GetCellObjects(0, 0, 2, 4);
     grid.GetCellObject(1, 2);